Trees outside woodland

-Healthy native trees across Devon of all ages, with lots of dead and decaying wood and supporting a wealth of wildlife (insects, bats, birds, lichens, fungi etc).
+Healthy native trees of all ages across Devon.
+Lots of dead and decaying wood.
+The tree, dead and decaying wood all support a wealth of wildlife including insects, bats, birds, lichens and fungi.

 Focus Species: